 There are seven distinct soils in the company’s territory, and each encapsulates the essence of Sicily and the Ragusa province, as well as the Jacono family’s winemaking history and Gaetana’s strength and passion.

-YELLOW SOIL: these vineyards are located along the coast, where the earth has a sandy-clay structure and characteristic yellow color.
+YELLOW SOIL: these vineyards are located along the coast, where the soil has a sandy-clay structure and characteristic yellow colour.
 The soil is relatively light, imbuing the wines with freshness and complex scents.
 Wine produced here includes Zagra, and is savory and mineral, achieving the fullest possible expression of the three elements inherent to yellow soil, proximity to the sea and well-ventilated slopes.

-BLACK SOIL: this red wine is Valle dell’Acate’s crown jewel, and has earned Italy’s vaunted DOCG (Denominazione di Origine Controllata e Garantita) status.
-Black land These vineyards are located roughly 120 meters above sea level, where the earth is extremely dark, almost black in color.
-Soil has a medium density tending towards compact, with a fair proportion of small, dark stones.
+BLACK SOIL: these vineyards are located roughly 120 meters above sea level, where the soil is extremely dark, almost black in colour.
+The soil has a medium density tending toward compact, with a fair proportion of small, dark stones.
 These vines are roughly 20 years old, and produce a Nero d’Avola wine called Il Moro, which is well-structured and marked by strong hints of small red fruits like blackberries, raspberries and black cherries, as well as dark chocolate tannins that are at once powerful and enjoyable.

 ORCHER SOIL: chalky soil combines with a high proportion of sand to make this terrain smooth and light.
 The soil’s unique characteristics find their best expression in Nero d’Avola grapes, and Valle dell’Acate has a small vineyard here that produces no more than 800 grams of grape per plant.
 The wine produced here is Valle dell’Acate’s Tané, or “Gaetana” in Sicilian dialect.